Sartlan

-Lake Sartlan (Сартлан) is an endorheic hyposaline lake in the Baraba steppe of Novosibirsk Oblast, Russia.
+Sartlan (Сартлан) is an endorheic hyposaline lake in the Baraba steppe of Novosibirsk Oblast, Russia.
 Sartlan has a surface area of 238 km2 (92 sq mi).
 It is the third largest lake in Novosibirsk Oblast after Lake Chany and Lake Ubinskoye.
 It has an average depth of about 3 m and a maximum depth of 6 m.

+Lake Malye Chany lies 36 km to the southwest, Uryum 33 km to the south, and Sargul 31 km to the ESE.

 In 1948 and 1984, cases of Haff disease were recorded near the lake.
 It is also known as Sartlan disease.